Main campus of the Georgia Institute of Technology: Woodruff Hall

 Woodruff Residence Hall is a coed residence hall located on West Campus.
 The hall is divided into two sections, Woodruff North and Woodruff South.
 Prior to its closure, these two buildings were linked by Woodruff Dining Hall.
 Both buildings were built in 1984 and as of 2019 had a combined total bed count of 532.

 Apartments

 The apartments on Georgia Tech's main campus were originally constructed as part of the Olympic Village for the 1996 Olympic Games.
 In preparation for the games, seven apartment-style residence halls were constructed for $108.3 million.
+Center Street, Crecine, Eighth Street, Maulding, Nelson Shell, and Zbar are located on West Campus while North Avenue is located on East.